bellhyve/ngbuddy/README.md

 `service ngup create jail_outside public`

-And drop them with:
+To add additional bridges on the fly, you can use the following, the last parameter should be the (real) ether instance to link to or associated eiface to create:

+`service ngup bridge new_priv eth0`

+`service ngup bridge new_pub nghost1`

+Drope nodes with no associated lists with:

+`service ngup destroy jail_inside`

+`service ngup destroy jail_outside`

-`service ngup destroy jail_inside private`
+`service ngup destroy new_priv`

-`service ngup destroy jail_outside public`
+`service ngup destroy new_pub`

 ## FAQ

 **Can this coexist with my if_bridge (epair/tap) setup?**

 You bet; an if_bridge interface and eiface (Netgraph interface) can share a network through a bridge, including a physical or private network with DHCP.
-Try `ifconfig bridge0 addm nghost0` to link your "private" ngup interfaces to your if_bridge epairs/taps/etc. This is handy for an in-place virtual jail migration.
+Try `ifconfig bridge0 addm nghost0` to link your "private" ngup interfaces to your if_bridge epairs/taps/etc. This is handy for an in-place virtual jail migration from epair to netgraph.

-**Is there more mature tool for jails that takes care with MAC addresses and creates & destroys nodes when starting/stopping jails?**
+**Is there a more mature tool for jails that takes care with MAC addresses and creates & destroys nodes when starting/stopping jails?**

-Check out `/usr/share/examples/jails/jng`, which is perfect for many situations.
+Check out `/usr/share/examples/jails/jng`, which is perfect for most situations and is excellent for keeping MAC addresses consistent between migrations.

 **How do I make a PNG Netgraph map of my insane ngup configuration?**